Banner

 Law 861: Perspectives and Foundations of Justice

 This course is designed to give first-year students a chance to step back from the detailed rules of doctrinal courses and think critically about the connections between those courses and the broader role of the law in achieving justice.
-We’ll explore different philosophies with which judges may approach their decision-making, and we’ll consider ways that attorneys can promote justice through their work.
-For the second half of class, we’ll uses Lon Fuller’s classic Harvard Law Review article, “The Case of The Speluncean Explorers” – an imaginary court opinion about explorers trapped in a cave who resort to cannibalism to survive – and enact our own supreme court argument and decision.
+We'll explore different philosophies with which judges may approach their decision-making, and we'll consider ways that attorneys can promote justice through their work.
+We'll use Lon Fuller's classic Harvard Law Review article, “The Case of The Speluncean Explorers” – an imaginary court opinion about explorers trapped in a cave who resort to cannibalism to survive – and other scenarios to enact our own court arguments and decisions.
 Students will engage in role-play, apply the legal philosophies to choose and defend a position, and explore the moral and legal issues that arise.
-Open to 1Ls only.
+Open ONLY to 1Ls.

 Law 873: Prosecutorial Ethics